 Where and when do you meet?

-The idea is to have a second meeting point at ‘Acorn Hut’ (aka the green tea hut) at High Beach in Epping Forest:
+For those who don’t live further out of London than Walthamstow, there is a second meeting point at ‘Acorn Hut’ (aka the green tea hut) at High Beach in Epping Forest:

 How many riders are there?